grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy was feeling more and more confident.
 After they gained the full cover of darkness, she brought the boat to the surface, and they turned the diesels over.
 She pushed the _Prospect_ up to its full 15 knots.
 She wanted to cover as much of the distance across the continental shelf as she could under the cover of darkness.

-Hemi took a siting off a star with his sextant and he and Percy fixed their exact position on the map.
+Hemi took a siting off a star with his sextant and he and Percy fixed their exact position on the chart.
 They measured the remaining distance to the edge of the continental shelf and realized they were not going to make it by sunrise, but they would be close.
 Percy could not let herself truly feel like they had lost their pursuers until they could get back to running in deep water during the day.

 They cruised through the blackness.
 Percy had the red night lighting on in the control room and sonar compartment, and she had them keep the control room hatch closed to minimize any chance of the red light escaping from the top of the sail and giving their position away.
 She even forbade smoking on the bridge of the sail for fear of the lit coal being spotted, depriving her crew of one of the very visceral pleasures of running a vessel on the surface in a warm climate.